 It doesn’t get much more ‘American’ than the Ford Motor Company, which itself has allocated $2.52 billion in government funding as of late.
 Spread across 193 separate appropriations, the subsidies have been able to help Ford recover from the financial crisis and adapt to a world that looks more and more like it have less cars on the road in coming years.
 Ford has been able to avoid, by and large, some of the other issues other American manufactures have had to deal with, but it still faces an uncertain future.

 Lately, Ford has seen its profits surge as new technology and vehicles have been added to its lineup.
 It’s still the maker of the best selling car in America, the F-150, and its Fusion sedan has been winning over many in the sedan segment.
 However, for a company that is pulling in $7.2 billion in profits, as reported by The Guardian, it does bring up questions as to why the company is getting so much from the taxpayers when it is more than profitable.

 4. General Motors — $3.58 Billion

 Detroit’s own General Motors was found to be getting $3.58 billion in subsidies, coming in from 320 individual appropriations.
 Having survived bankruptcy on the backs of the taxpayers in 2009, GM took drastic measures to return itself to profitability.
 Several brands were cut from under the GM umbrella, leaving just four still in production.
 GM looked to be on a path towards stability until recent happenings have quickly returned the company to the public’s ire.

 GM was found to have allowed vehicles with severe issues to go to market, resulting in customer deaths and the recall of millions of cars, trucks, and SUVs.
 With most of the recalls having occurred over the past year, the realization of how much the company is receiving in subsidies has been more of an afterthought than anything.
-It will be interesting to see what happens to those levels in coming years.
+It will be interesting to see what happens to that funding in coming years.

 3. Intel — $3.87 Billion